 Street Light Height Adjustment

-The following video shows a light being placed in Archicad, and then changing the intensity and color of the light.
+The following shows a spot light being placed in Archicad, and then changing the intensity and color of the light.